WordPress Auto Update: The Definitive Guide

 The reason is quite simply the extensions we use to make our sites better: plugins and themes.
 As you add plugins and themes to your WordPress site to increase functionality, improve design, and so on, you are increasing its code complexity.
 Each of these extensions are coded by different sets of people, and therefore we have no way of knowing how they will change in response to a WordPress update.
 In fact, this is why we recommend using staging before making any changes.
 Code can be unpredictable, even those made by the best developers.

 With a few additional steps, you can avoid all that hassle.
-Make sure to use BlogVault to get a full site backup before any major changes.
+Make sure to use BlogVault to get a full WordPress backup before any major changes.
 Site backups are saved offsite so you can restore them even without access to wp-admin, plus the Emergency Connector feature makes restoring even fully crashed sites a cinch.

 Best practices for enabling auto-updates